Anith-G/experience-manager-sites-optimizer.en/help/documentation/opportunities/overview.md

 ## Opportunities

-With a [opportunity status](#opportunity-status) selected, you can view a list of opportunities.
+With an [opportunity status](#opportunity-status) selected, you can view a list of opportunities.
 The list of opportunities can be further filtered by:

 * **Search** - Search of opportunities by **keywords, tags or URLs**.
 * **Opportunity type** - Use the **Type** dropdown to filter opportunities by [opportunity type](/help/opportunity-types/overview.md).